DataDog/kafka-kit/cmd/topicmappr/README.md

 Flags:
       --brokers string                Broker list to scope all partition placements to ('-1' for all currently mapped brokers, '-2' for all brokers in cluster)
+      --chunk-step-size int           Number of brokers to move data at a time for with a getPartitionMapChunk operation. (default 3)
+      --chunked                       Output the result map in a series of smaller sequential maps that work towards the desired state.
       --force-rebuild                 Forces a complete map rebuild -h, --help                          help for rebuild
+      --leader-evac-brokers string    Broker list to remove leadership for topics in leader-evac-topics.
-      --map-string string             Rebuild a partition map provided as a string literal --metrics-age int               Kafka metrics age tolerance (in minutes) (when using storage placement) (default 60) --min-rack-ids int              Minimum number of required of unique rack IDs per replica set (0 requires that all are unique)
+      --leader-evac-topics string     Topics list to remove leadership for the brokers given in leader-evac-brokers --map-string string             Rebuild a partition map provided as a string literal --metrics-age int               Kafka metrics age tolerance (in minutes) (when using storage placement) (default 60) --min-rack-ids int              Minimum number of required of unique rack IDs per replica set (0 requires that all are unique)